Trovemaster/Duo/docs/source/input.rst

 Note that if ``nstates`` is set to a number different from the actual number of PECs  included in the input file no error message is issued; if more than nstates PECs are included in the input file then the PECs with ``state`` > ``nstates``  will be ignored.
 A Duo input file can contain more states and associated objects than required for a current task, with
-``Nstates'' to specify which states should be used.
+``Nstates`` to specify which states should be used.

 Note also that, consistently with the way Duo works internally, ``nstates`` is the number of unique PECs in absence of spin-orbit couplings.

-An alternative to ``nstates'', the selection of the electronic states can be made via the `States` list as follows:
+An alternative to ``nstates``, the selection of the electronic states can be made via the `States` list as follows:
 ::

       States  X A B a C^Pi

-where the strings X, A, B, a and C^Pi are also used to label ``Potential'' Duo objects to identify the corresponding electronic states:
+where the strings X, A, B, a and C^Pi are also used to label ``Potential`` Duo objects to identify the corresponding electronic states:
 ::